 - Using carbon capture methods for re-use or storage

-It is believed that before the steel industry reaches the third and final stage, near-zero stage, it will go through two other stages: the optimization stage and the transition stage.
+It is believed that before the steel industry reaches the third and final stage, the near-zero stage, it will go through two other stages: the optimization stage and the transition stage.
 All three stages will be discussed in the upcoming articles, as well as the role of ArcSpec in the decarbonization journey of the steel industry.

 This was the first part of “Pathways to Decarbonization of Steel Industry” article series.
 Follow our Linkedin to get notified about upcoming news.
 Click here to read the next part of the article series.

 On 9th of February, in our free webinar “Future Challenges in EAF Steelmaking”, prof. Timo Fabritius from University of Oulu and Dr. Matti Aula will explain the other rising trends of EAF steelmaking in more detail.
-Click here to register!
+Click here to watch the recorded webinar!

 Ellis, B. & Bao, W., 2020.
 Pathways to decarbonization episode two: steelmaking technology [online].
 Available at: https://www.bhp.com/media-and-insights/prospects/2020/11/pathways-to-decarbonisation-episode-two-steelmaking-technology/ [Accessed 29 December 2020]